LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/bestpractices.rst

 Code Testing
 ----------------
 The StimDev-PC is available for the preliminary stages of paradigm development, debugging, and testing.
-This PC is located in Room I-48 (see `Subject Training <https://cimec-mrilab-wiki.readthedocs.io/en/latest/pages/bestpractices.html#id3>`_ section in this page).
+This PC is located in Zone 2 (see `Subject Training <https://cimec-mrilab-wiki.readthedocs.io/en/latest/pages/bestpractices.html#id3>`_ section in this page).

 Access to this platform can be granted in the following ways: